mvysny/karibu-dsl/README.md

 This library:

-* Allows you to create Vaadin UI designs in the structured code way; the idea behind the library is explained in the [DSLs: Explained for Vaadin 10](https://www.vaadinonkotlin.eu/dsl_explained-v10.html) article (or for older Vaadin 8: [DSLs: Explained for Vaadin 8](https://www.vaadinonkotlin.eu/dsl_explained.html)).
+* Allows you to create Vaadin UI designs in the structured code way; the idea behind the library is explained in the [DSLs: Explained for Vaadin](https://www.vaadinonkotlin.eu/dsl_explained-v10.html) article (or for older Vaadin 8: [DSLs: Explained for Vaadin 8](https://www.vaadinonkotlin.eu/dsl_explained.html)).
   The general DSL idea is explained in [Kotlin Type-Safe Builders](https://kotlinlang.org/docs/reference/type-safe-builders.html).
 * (Vaadin 8 only): Auto-discovery and auto-mapping of Views via a custom Navigator